Check your ad copy

 Consider more budget

-It’s very possible you’re just being outbid and you’re not allocating enough budget.
+It’s possible you’re being outbid and you’re not allocating enough budget.
 It’s a tough pill to swallow but it can happen very quickly with Google Ads.
 Providing you have considered all of the above points first, pick a campaign and test it with a higher budget for the next month.

 Restructure your campaign